True story. I finally did it.

 I’ve been bitching about social media for almost three years now and have had people rolling their eyes at me.
 These are not my paranoia-driven fantasies.
 These are not even my ideas or hypotheses.

 In fact, my ex-partner was the one who first alerted me to the pitfalls and dangers of social media.
-He found studies on the effects it’s having on younger humans with a suddenly radical increase in anxiety, depression and suicide attempts among teens.
+He found studies on the effects it’s having on younger humans with a sudden, radical increase in anxiety, depression and suicide attempts among teens.

 Now directly linked to the use of these platforms.